Relocation Guide

 • Register the property at the local land registry (Conservatória do Registo Predial).

-Buyers should budget for the Imposto Municipal sobre Transmissões Onerosas de Imóveis (IMT – property transfer tax), stamp duty, and notarial or legal fees.
+Buyers should budget for Imposto Municipal sobre Transmissões Onerosas de Imóveis (IMT – property transfer tax), stamp duty, and notarial or legal fees.

 Utilities and Service Setup